avine/git-cheat-sheet/README.md

 # checkout existing branch
 git checkout [NAME]

-# create and checkout new branch
+# or create and checkout new branch at once!
 git checkout -b [NAME]

 # delete a fully merged branch